vieapps/Components.CKEditor/README.md

 ## Quick start

-1. Open the `sample/index.html` page in the browser.
+Open the `sample/index.html` page in the browser.

-If you picked the real-time collaboration plugins:

-2. Fill the dialog with correct token, websocket and upload URL endpoints.
-If you do not have these yet or do not know their meaning, [contact us](https://ckeditor.com/contact/).

-3. Copy the URL and share it or paste in another tab to enjoy real-time collaborative editing.

-If you picked the non-real-time collaboration plugins:

-2. Fill the prompt with the license key.
-If you do not have the license key yet [contact us](https://ckeditor.com/contact/).

 ## Configuring build